 If you own a grill, chances are, you’ve made a burger on it.
-Today, I’m going to encourage you to up your burger game with a burger recipe that features poblano chile.
+Today, I’m going to encourage you to up your burger game with a burger recipe that features roasted poblano chile.
 This delicious dish offers a subtle spicy burger with a sumptuous queso fresco sauce.

-This is definitely a two-handed burger, filled with bright flavors of cilantro and poblano peppers.
+This is definitely a two-handed burger, filled with bright flavors of cilantro and roasted poblano peppers.
 I’ve built this spicy burger based on Mexican flavors that will elevate typical ground chuck to a gourmet delight.
 Make this recipe at your next cookout and watch everyone’s eyes light up.

 The best part of the recipe is the queso fresco.
 It goes beautifully with poblano chiles, but it’s also one of the best sauces in the world.
 Grab a bag of tortilla chips and dip into the queso fresco, pour it over your favorite chicken or beef dish, or just get a spoon and dig in (not that I’ve ever done that).

 Serves: 4 | Prep time: 25 mins.| Cook time: 15 mins.

 Queso Fresco Sauce: